Credit Card Debts

-Joint credit card debt:
+Joint credit card debt

 The law only allows a credit card account to be in one name so there is no such thing as a joint credit card.
 However, your credit card provider may let you have a second credit card for your partner or someone else to use.

-If your card provider has given you a second card, you will be liable for all of the money you have spent on both cards.
+If your card provider has given you a second card, you will be liable for all the money you have spent on both cards.